 Some of those people around me were good people, and I learned things from them as well.

-Those lessons learned from them were not as stark, perhaps, because they were good lessons and did not impress me as much as those from my friends from the other side of the tracks who I knew were “different.”
+Those lessons learned from them were not as stark, perhaps.
+They were good lessons but did not impress me as much as those from my “friends” from the other side of the tracks who I knew were “different.”

 I learned not to emulate them but to use them as models of what not to become.

 I do not smoke or drink or cavort with those who run amok.
 I thank my old role models for that.